cyfko/veridot/java/veridot-kafka/README.md

 props.put(ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092" /* some kafka boostrap server */);
 props.put(Config.KEYS_ROTATION_MINUTES, 5);

+MetadataBroker metadataBroker = KafkaMetadataBrokerAdapter.of(props);

-GenericSignerVerifier genericSignerVerifier = new GenericSignerVerifier(KafkaMetadataBrokerAdapter.of(props));
+/* Create an instance of GenericSignerVerifier which implements DataSigner, TokenVerifier and TokenRevoker interfaces  */ GenericSignerVerifier genericSignerVerifier = new GenericSignerVerifier(metadataBroker);

 DataSigner dataSigner = genericSignerVerifier;
 TokenVerifier tokenVerifier = genericSignerVerifier;
 TokenRevoker tokenRevoker = genericSignerVerifier;

-String data = "john.doe@example.com";

-BasicConfigurer configurer = BasicConfigurer.builder()
+/* Configure how to generate and track the token */ BasicConfigurer configurer = BasicConfigurer.builder()
         .useMode(TokenMode.jwt)
         .trackedBy(5)       // Tracker identity, used for revocation purposes.
         .validity(60 * 5)   // Valid for 5 minutes.
         .build();

+/* Generate the token (sign the data of interest) */ String data = "john.doe@example.com";
 String token = dataSigner.sign(data, configurer);                    // Generate the JWT token embedding the data.

-String verifiedData = tokenVerifier.verify(token, String::toString); // Verifying the JWT token and extracting the embedded data as a String.
+/* Verify the token (extracting the data of interest) */ String verifiedData = tokenVerifier.verify(token, String::toString); // Verifying the JWT token and extracting the embedded data as a String.

 assertNotNull(verifiedData);

 assertEquals(data, verifiedData);

+/* Revoke the token when necessary */ tokenRevoker.

-tokenRevoker.revoke(token); // Revoke the token.
-Can also be revoked by passing the tracker ID instead of the token itself.
+revoke(token); // Tokens can also be revoked by passing the tracker ID instead of the token itself.

 assertThrows(BrokerExtractionException .class, () -> tokenVerifier.verify(token, String::toString));
 ```